hj-n/dataset-adaptive-dr/README.md

 ## Reproducing the Experiments

-The followings are the steps to reproduce the experiments in the paper.
+The following are the steps to reproduce the experiments in the paper.
-The experiments produces the raw data file that are used to generate the tables and figures in the paper.
+The experiments produce the raw data file that is used to generate the tables and figures in the paper.

 ### Setup